csev/cc4e/book/chap08.md

 ====================================

-The material in this chapter is concerned with the interface between C programs and the UNIXt operating system.
+The material in this chapter is concerned with the interface between C programs and the UNIX[^1] operating system.
 Since most C users are on UNIX systems, this should be helpful to a majority of readers.
-Even if you use C on a different machine, however, you should be able to glean more insight
-    into C programming from studying these examples.
+Even if you use C on a different machine, however, you should be able to glean more insight into C programming from studying these examples.

 The chapter is divided into three major areas: input/output, file system, and a storage allocator.
 The first two parts assume a modest familiarity with